-The following five core courses are required: Seminar in Social Ecology (SE 200), Research Methods (C201), two quarters of graduate-level statistics: Data Analysis, SE 264A and SE 264B; and one additional approved graduate research methods or statistics course.
-Students in the Criminology, Law and Society program additionally take four required courses: Crime and Public Policy, C230; Theories of Crime, C235; Legal Reasoning and Analysis, C237; Law and Society, C239 and three elective courses in criminology, law and society.
+The following five core courses are required: Seminar in Social Ecology (SE 200), Research Methods (C201), two quarters of graduate-level statistics: Data Analysis (SE 264A and SE 264B); and one additional approved graduate research methods or statistics course.
+Students in the Criminology, Law and Society program additionally take four required courses: Criminology: Micro Approaches (C228); Criminology: Macro Approaches (C229); Law and Society I (C239A); and Law and Society II (C239B); and three elective courses in Criminology, Law and Society.
 These elective courses should be chosen according to a plan that best meets the needs of the individual student, as determined in consultation with the student's faculty advisor.
 (Note: An initial faculty advisor for each new Criminology, Law and Society student is assigned by the Criminology, Law and Society Graduate Advisor.
 Students, however, are expected to choose their own faculty advisor during their first year of study based on research interests.
 Students must notify the Criminology, Law and Society Graduate Advisor and the Departmental Graduate Coordinator of any changes in advisors.